-Leaves: Alternate, 3 to 6 inches long, 3 to 5 inches wide; widest and often heart-shaped at the base, tapering to a pointed tip; thick, yellow midvein; leaf edges with shallow, rounded teeth; leaf stalk flattened
+Leaves: Alternate, 3 to 6 inches long and 3 to 5 inches wide; widest and often heart shaped at base, tapering to a pointed tip; thick, yellow midvein; leaf edges with shallow, rounded teeth: leaf stalk flattened

-Flowers: Males and females are on separate trees; on dangling catkins, appearing before the leaves
+Flowers: On dangling catkins, appearing before the leaves; males and females on separate trees

-Fruit: Produced only on female trees; capsule, 1⁄4 inch long, which splits to release many tiny, cottony seeds
+Fruit: On female trees only, a capsule 1⁄4 inch long, which splits to release many tiny, cottony seeds

-Bark: Young bark is gray to yellowish-green and smooth; older bark turns gray with thick ridges and deep furrows
+Bark: Smooth, gray to yellow-green when young; later turning gray with thick ridges and deep furrows

-Twigs: Yellowish; thick and somewhat angular in a cross-section; buds are 3⁄4 inch long, covered with several brown, gummy scales
+Twigs: Thick, somewhat angular in cross-section, yellowish; buds 3⁄4 inch long, covered with several brown, gummy scales

 Values and Uses: The wood is soft and lightweight, often warping when dried.
-It can be used for baskets, crates, rough lumber, plywood, excelsior, fiberboard and paper pulp.
+It can be used for baskets, crates, rough lumber, plywood, excelsior, fiberboard, paper pulp.
 It makes a fast-growing shade tree for landscape use, and it can be useful for soil stabilization.